UberNick/opendeadlock/README.md

 # OpenDeadlock

-OpenDeadlock is a fan project inspired by the classic game Deadlock: Planetary Conquest.
+OpenDeadlock is a fan project inspired by the classic turn-based strategy game.

 This project is built on the cross-platform Flutter framework.